TOPLLab/topllab.github.io/warduino/docs/examples/blink.md

 ::: code-group

 The config is not saved as a `.json` or `.yaml` file since the configuration needs to be embedded in the code when compiling to WebAssembly.
 If this sounds weird, remember that WebAssembly has no standard way of reading from files.

+## Learn More

+Also, check out the [Blink Without Delay](./blink-without-delay.md) example to learn how to create a delay while doing other things.